realmohsin/notes/git/git-commands.md

 in merge conflict when rebasing use git rebase --continue after fixing conflicts

 To squash commits into one commit and apply on top target branch (similar to git rebase), you can use git merge --squash <branch>

+git cherry-pick, git rebase, git merge --squash all applies commits on top of a branch instead of linking them.

+when using syntax HEAD@{4} it refers to git objects being pointed to by HEAD in the reflog history.

+@ is shorthand syntax or HEAD

+git show refs/heads/feature1
+git show refs/remotes/origin/feature2

+difference between ~ and ^

+the ^ is used to show second parent commit (from merges)

+git log --stat for seeing files changed and number of lines changed

+git log --oneline --stat --follow -- <path> for searching commits that modify certain files'

+git grep 'text' v15.0.0 can be used to search for text in a file at a point in history

+git blame <file> used to show all changes to a file and who made them

+git bisect can be used hone in on what commit caused an issue by using interactive binary search

+git shortlog --summary --numbered --email --no-merges to show list of contributors and their number of commits

+detached head is for inspeacting the commit in the working directory.
+Its for seeing the project in your working directory at a certain commit. to see the state of the project at a certain commit in your working directory - to be able to work with the files as they were at a certain commit

+detached head commits can be used to create a branch and merge it in from a convenient commit instead of just making changes on top of current HEAD.
+Its like going back in time to create branch at an older commit instead of creating the branch from current HEAD.
+You might want to do this because of convenience of starting from older commit - you expect merge conflict but you want to start working from a cleaner commit.

+How to undo undoing history, how to get back to newer commit after 'deleting it'. use reflog to find the commit you 'deleted' using git reset --hard. then checkout that lost commit and run git reset --hard again.
+To get back deleted branch, reflog and check out the commit of the deleted branches head, then create a new branch there.

+rebasing is changing a single commit's parent.

+When to use rebase (suggested by one course, loook into this) - when there are new commits on master while you're working on feature branch. you rebase master into feature (?) then fast forward merge feature into master ?

+git cherry-pick - move a copy of a commit on top of a branch

+A local tracking branch is a branch in your local repo that is configured to track a branch on a remote repo.
+A remote tracking branch is a read-only copy of a branch from a remote repository, maintained by Git to keep track of the state of the remote branch.
+You can create a local tracking branch from a remote tracking branch using
+- git branch --track <branchname> <remote>/<remotebranchname>
+It's recommented to have branchname be the same as it is in remote (if you just create a branch from remote tracking branch isn't the resulting local branch automatically tracked to the remote tracking branch?
+I think so, but this is jsut more explicit)

+use git branch -vv to see local tracking branches and what remote tracking branches they track.

+to push a new branch that is not tracking a remote branch, use git push origin <branchname>. using -u when pushing a new branch will automatically set up the branch to track the remote branch you're creating.
+Otherwise you would have to manually track the remote by recreating the local branch with --track or find a git command that sets upstream or tracks.

+To delete remote tracking branch:

+To delete remote branch:

+To delete commits that are public (be careful, no way to recover) git push --force

+3 types of github accounts -
+personal user account
+organizational account
+enterprise account - central management of multiple github accounts

+A repository owned by a user account has two permission levels: the repository owner and collaborators.

+When creating an organization, your personal user account becomes its owner and theres a sort of organization account that gets created as well, which doesn't seem to do much since your personal user account is whats used to create and commit to repositories.

+when inviting to organization you can invite as member or owner. owner will mean same permission as yourself.

+organization members have base permissions which can be changed. however, different organization members cannot be given different permissions based on repository.
+To achieve this you need to use teams.

+You can create teams that belong to an organization. then you can assign repositories to teams and specify the permission level of the team members for that repository.
+Remember organization base permission takes precendence.

+you can add outside collabarators to organizational repositories, but lets not worry too much about this until use case is needed then do your own research.

+contribution vs collaboration

+collaboration is through  added collaborator on personal user account repo, or outside collaborator on repos in organizations, or being organization member.

+contribution is adding to project without being a collaborator.

+# pull request
+better name couldve been 'merge request' because that is what it literally is.
+It is a request to merge one branch into another.